romanfen/F21DL-G6/README.md

  - Decided on a dataset to start working on for the lab excercises.
  - We decided on using a dataset for the top 2000 universities in the world (https://www.kaggle.com/datasets/batrosjamali/top-2000-universities-of-the-world)
- - We decided to use thi dataset as it had a sizeable amount of attributes and features that we could use to train and test the dataset.
+ - We decided to use this dataset as it had a sizeable amount of attributes and features that we could use to train and test the dataset.

 ### Week 2 - Binning and Normalisation